Holt Manufacturing Company: Early military uses

 The Holt 75 model gasoline-powered tractor was the first "standard" tractor adopted in quantity.
 Holt vice president Murray M. Baker reported that the tractors weighed about 18000 lbs and had 120 hp.
 The company could not meet the demand for their tractors and licensed other manufacturers to build their design.

-Over the next four years, they became a major artillery tractor, mainly used to haul medium guns like the 6-inch howitzer, the 60-pounder, and later the 9.2-inch howitzer.
+Over the next four years, the Holt 75 became a major artillery tractor, mainly used to haul medium guns like the 6-inch howitzer, the 60-pounder, and later the 9.2-inch howitzer.

 Hauled artillery and supplies

 The Allies frequently used crawler tractors in place of horses for hauling artillery and other supplies, the tracks often allowing them to negotiate terrain that was impassable to horse teams and wheeled vehicles.
 The British Army Service Corps also used them to haul long trains of freight wagons over the unimproved dirt tracks behind the front.
 They were particularly useful in October 1917, when Britain and France each sent six divisions to assist the Italians.
-Holt tractors ferried the supplies and ammunition over the steep and twisting mountain roads in less than two weeks.
+Holt 75 tractors ferried the supplies and ammunition over the steep and twisting mountain roads in less than two weeks.
 Two companies of Holt tractors with the dual role of gun-tractors and supply trains were also used in the Mesopotamia campaign.

 Influence on development of tanks

 In Europe, Major Ernest Swinton, sent to France as an army war correspondent, very soon saw the potential of a track-laying tractor.
 He proposed to Sir Maurice Hankey, Secretary of the Committee of Imperial Defence, that the British build a power-driven, bullet-proof, tracked vehicle that could destroy enemy machine-guns.
 Holt tractors were "the inspiration for the development of the British tank."

 The British War Office carried out a rudimentary trial with a Holt tractor.
 Several key figures in tank development, including J.B.E.
 Estienne and Joseph Vollmer, were influenced by Holt tractors and investigated the possibilities of tracked fighting vehicles.
 They decided not to pursue production of the Holt design and instead independently developed the first British tanks.
 The French also purchased Holts from the US and used them as the basis for their own early tanks, the Schneider and Saint-Chamond.
 Later in the War, Holt tractors commandeered by the Austro-Hungarian army and loaned to the Germans formed the basis of the German A7V tank.

-By 1916, about 1,000 of Holt's Caterpillar tractors were in use by the British in World War I. By the end of the war, the British War Office had received 2,100 Holt tractors, about 1,800 of the Holt Model 45 "Caterpillars"; 1,500 of the Holt Model 75 "Caterpillars", and 90 of the Holt six-cylinder Model 120 "Caterpillars", about one-eighth of approximately 5,000 Holt vehicles used by all Allied forces.
+By 1916, about 1,000 Holt 75 tractors were in use by the British in World War I. By the end of the war, the British War Office had received 2,100 Holt tractors, about 1,800 of the Holt Model 45 "Caterpillars"; 1,500 of the Holt Model 75 "Caterpillars", and 90 of the Holt six-cylinder Model 120 "Caterpillars", about one-eighth of approximately 5,000 Holt vehicles used by all Allied forces.